BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/bursaries/travel-bursaries.md

 + a BMVA member;
 + presenting work at a major conference within the BMVA's remit.

-To apply for such a Student Bursary, please write to the [bursaries officer](mailto:bursaries@bmva.org) enclosing:
+To apply for such a Student Bursary, please complete the online [bursary application form](https://forms.office.com/e/v5hTwdFfS1)

-+ A copy of the paper you are to present and acceptance status, whether poster or oral.
-+ A breakdown of anticipated costs and details of your request (up to £750).
-+ Confirmation from your supervisor of your student status and a statement that alternative sources of funding are not available (e-mail from the supervisor will be sufficient).

 Bursary applications are considered shortly after a fixed number of deadlines.
 You can submit applications at any time but your application will be considered only after the deadline.
 The results will be announced directly to applicants.
-The deadlines are at the end of March, May, July, September and November.
+The deadlines are bimonthly at the end of March, May, July, September and November.

-Preference is given to papers where the student is first author, to oral presentations, and to students who have not already received a bursary.
-The committee reserves the right to restrict the total number of bursaries awarded for any one conference.
+Preference is given to papers where the student is first author and to students who have not already received a bursary.
+The committee reserves the right to restrict the total number of bursaries awarded for any one conference/institution.

 Students receiving bursaries are expected to acknowledge their receipt of a BMVA bursary in their oral presentation or poster.